feross/TheAnnoyingSite.com/README.md

 ### DEMO: [theannoyingsite.com](https://theannoyingsite.com)

 **Warning:** Site is annoying.
-Consider opening in an alternate browser.
+Consider opening in an alternate browser so you can force quit it easily.

+### Code: All the code is in [`static/index.js`](https://github.com/feross/TheAnnoyingSite.com/blob/master/static/index.js).

 ## Where is the talk video?